Board of Directors

 Member Since: 2020

-Serene is a proud first-generation Chinese-American and an energetic leader with global experience at the intersection of people and organizations.
-Since joining The Mountaineers in February 2020, Serene has completed courses across three activities and four branches, and serves on the Equity & Inclusion Committee
+Serene is a proud first-generation Chinese-American and a seasoned leader with global experience at the intersection of people and organizations.
+Since joining The Mountaineers in February 2020, Serene has completed a variety of courses from Basic Climbing to Waterfall Canyoning, served as the chair of the Equity & Inclusion Committee, and currently helps instruct Seattle's Intensive Basic Climbing course each year.

 Serene is deeply inspired by nature and driven to make a positive impact on sustainability.
-She is the Senior Director of People & Culture at Forterra, a Washington-based environmental nonprofit.
-Previously, Serene led employee engagement at Convoy, a tech start-up reducing CO2 emissions, and she’s a trained Climate Reality Leader (an initiative led by former VP Al Gore).
-Serene started her career with Barclays at its London headquarters, holds a Master’s in Management from the London School of Economics, and a Bachelor’s in Learning & Organizational Change from Northwestern University.
+She is the Vice President of People & Culture at Carbon Direct, a carbon management startup on a mission to enable companies to take meaningful, equitable, and science-based climate action.
+She started her career with Barclays at its London headquarters, holds a Master’s in Management from the London School of Economics, and a Bachelor’s in Learning & Organizational Change from Northwestern University.

 DAVE FOONG